AngusDSR/AngusDSR/README.md

 🌍 Curently I'm based in London, UK

-🤓 After some self teaching I decided to put my efforts towards a career change and am currently studying at Le Wagon
+🤓 After some self teaching I decided to push myself to learn more and am currently studying at Le Wagon

 ⚡ Right now I'm learning Ruby on Rails, and enjoying it a lot